Neoteroi/BlackSheep-Docs/docs/openapi.md

 ### Document only certain routes

 To document only certain routes, use an include function like in the example below.
-For example, to include only those routes that starts with "/api":
+For example, to include only those routes that start with "/api":

 ```python
 docs = OpenAPIHandler(info=Info(title="Example API", version="0.0.1"))